f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <h4>Using JavaScript</h4>
     <span>The oldest of the three core technologies in this book, JavaScript, was created to</span>
     <span>enable scripting access to all the elements of an HTML document.
 In other words, it</span>
-    <span>provides a means for dynamic user interaction such as checking email address valid‐</span>
-    <span>ity in input forms, and displaying prompts such as &ldquo;Did you really mean that?&rdquo;</span>
+    <span>provides a means for dynamic user interaction such as checking email address validity in input forms, and displaying prompts such as &ldquo;Did you really mean that?&rdquo;</span>
     <span>(although it cannot be relied upon for security, which should always be performed on</span>
     <span>the web server).</span><br/>
     <span>Combined with CSS (see the following section), JavaScript is the power behind</span>